ReganRyanNZ/songbase/README.md

 - Instead of using different verses for different tunes, make a separate tab for each tune or version
 - This lets us modify song structure/add bonus verses without messing with the original etc
 - Client should remember which tab was last used so after the first time switching it's automatically on their preferred version
+- Books should preload a preferred tab, but overwriteable

 Examples (non-exhaustive) where a separate tune forces line-repeats, or chorus is written out a second time:
 507 Re[D]move my covering, Lord